MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/optional-connected-experiences.md

 On Outlook for iOS and Android, you can report issues and connect with our support team through **Settings** > **Help & Feedback** > **Contact Support**.
 This experience requires a Microsoft owned service called PowerLift, and the terms of the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) and [Microsoft privacy statement](https://privacy.microsoft.com/) apply.

-### Help > Suggest a Feature

-Suggest a Feature is an experience that allows you to submit your ideas regarding your use of Outlook or Excel.
-Your suggestions are provided directly to a third-party service called UserVoice.
-If you submit ideas using Suggest a Feature, the [terms of service](https://outlook.uservoice.com/tos) and [privacy policy](https://outlook.uservoice.com/tos#privacy-policy) of UserVoice will apply.

 ### Insert online video

 [Insert Online Video](https://support.microsoft.com/office/8340EC69-4CEE-4FE1-AB96-4849154BC6DB) allows you to insert video files into your document.
 The insert online video experience is subject to the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) and [privacy statement](https://privacy.microsoft.com/).
 Additional terms of use may apply if you access content from third-party sources.
 For example, when you connect to YouTube, its [terms of use](https://www.youtube.com/t/terms) and [privacy statement](https://policies.google.com/privacy) will apply.
 Microsoft may add other providers of video material in the future.